Hasuzawa/anime_lister/README.md

 This is a personal project on frontend API.
 One of the goal is to provide a streamlined experience and maximise the effecive usage of screen area.
 I have noticed that too often one has to scroll around to access the search bar or filter.
 This is a webpage that tackles the problem.

+The website is a compact website for searching anime.
+The website is first released on 9 Oct 2021.

 ## Blueplan
 <details open>